 - SWD insecticides for stone fruits and grapes

-- SWD insecticides for treating dropped fruit and cull piles
+- SWD insecticides for treating dropped fruit

 Check the Cornell Guidelines for the latest list of approved pesticides.
 Special needs labels are being sought for NY berries.
 Always read and follow the pesticide label instructions.

 4. Regular fruit sampling: At least 100 fruit per block per harvest should be observed for infestation.
 Talk to your local CCE agent about a monitoring program.
 Fruit can be inspected for evidence of larval feeding.
 Small holes in berries where the eggs were laid may leak juice when the berry is gently squeezed; this is especially diagnostic on blueberry.
 Infested red raspberry fruit may leave a red juice stain on the berry receptacle when the fruit is picked.
 Fruit with small indents or bruises where the berry surface appears to have flattened or deflated may be damaged.
 A salt floatation method, immersing fruit in a solution of 1 Tbsp.
 (14.8 cc) table salt per 1 cup (236.6 ml) water, may cause larvae to float to surface.
 At least 100 fruit per block per harvest should be observed for infestation.
 Suggested methods were adapted for NY growers in Guidelines for Checking Fruit for SWD Larvae in the Field (pdf).